Addiction is a chronic brain disease.

 What fosters addiction?
 Science says there are three main factors.

 The first time a person tries alcohol or another drug, it’s a voluntary choice.
 But at some point during use, a switch gets flipped within the brain and the decision to use is no longer voluntary.
-As the Director of the National Institute on Drug Abuse puts it, their brains have been hijacked.
+As the Director of the National Institute on Drug Abuse puts it, it's as if an addicted person's brains has been hijacked.

 Anyone who tries a substance can become addicted, and research shows that the majority of Americans are at risk of developing addiction.
 Over 40% of 13–14 year olds, and over 75% of 17–18 year olds, report that they’ve tried alcohol.
 What’s more, 42% of 17–18 year olds report that they’ve tried illicit drugs.10